As Miria was running alongside the main, completely empty road, Umbra’s voice echoed in everyone’s heads.

 “He is currently bus—”

 She nodded after a moment and led them to the higher level.
-After knocking on the door to the Guildmaster’s office, they all went inside.
-A quite hefty man was sitting behind a fancy desk.
-From the first glance, Asterios could tell that he was a non-combatant.
+After knocking on the door to the guildmaster’s office, they all went inside.
+A quite hefty man sat behind a fancy desk.
+At the first glance, Asterios could tell that he was a non-combatant.

 “What’s this about, Raziel?” the man asked.